The baby name Bear is a trending nature name choice, now featured in a smash hit television series.

 If you’re big and gruff, you might acquire this as a nickname, too.

-The constellations, Ursa Major and Minor, come from Greek myth.
+Constellations Ursa Major and Minor, come from Greek myth.
 The nymph Callisto resisted Zeus’s advances.
 Until she didn’t.
 A furious Hera (or sometimes Artemis) turned her into a bear as punishment, and Zeus placed her among the stars.
-Their son, Arcas, takes his name from the Greek word for bear – arktos.
+Their son, Arcas, takes his name from the Greek word for bear.

 We’ve hunted them for generations, but we’ve also trained them to dance.
-They appear in the Bible, and several saints were said to have tamed them.
+They appear in the Bible, and several saints tamed them.

-From Goldilocks to more modern stories, children’s tales are packed with lovable bears.
-There’s Paddington and Pooh, Yogi and Teddy Ruxpin, Smokey and Kung Fu Panda.
+From Goldilocks to more modern stories, lovable bears pack beloved children’s stories.
+There’s Paddington and Pooh, Yogi and Teddy Ruxpin, Kung Fu Panda and Baloo.

 All of this makes for a study in contrasts: the cuddly cub, the powerful predator.
 The name’s dual nature might be part of its appeal.

-And yet none of this explains how Bear went from animal to appellation.
+And yet none of this explains how the baby name Bear went from animal to appellation.

 Paul William Bryant picked up the nickname Bear when he agreed to wrestle one during a carnival.
 Young Bryant was all of thirteen years old at the time.
 He went on to become the University of Alabama’s head football coach for a quarter of a century, winning six national championships along the way.